Ukraine-Russia crisis: What to know in the escalating crisis

 The White House said President Joe Biden had agreed “in principle” to meeting Russian President Vladimir Putin only if the Kremlin refrains from launching an assault on Ukraine.
 Even in advance of any invasion, however, both Biden and the European Union said they would move ahead with targeted sanctions in response to Putin’s decrees.

+U.S. officials said Biden would soon issue an executive order prohibiting Americans from investing and doing business in rebel-held areas.
+The order would also allow the U.S. to impose sanctions on anyone in the area, a move to exact economic pain on key supporters of the breakaway incursion.

-In a joint statement, EU Commission President Ursula von der Leyen and Council President Charles Michel called Russia’s recognition of the disputed territories “a blatant violation of international law.”
+In a joint statement, EU Commission President Ursula von der Leyen and Council President Charles Michel called Russia’s recognition of the disputed territories “a blatant violation of international law” and also vowed economic repercussions.

 A Biden-Putin meeting would offer some new hope of averting a Russian invasion that U.S. officials said appeared imminent, as an estimated 150,000 Russian troops await Putin’s orders to strike.